vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/core/app-startup-tasks.md

 cf start MyApp
 ```

 If our app has never been pushed before, the above script will fail with `cf run-task` reporting `App Not Staged: MyApp`.
-You'll find the only way to eliminate this error is to remove the `--no-start` from our `cf push`, but without the bootstrapping we need before app startup, we're guaraunteed a crash by any instance of our app that starts.
+You'll find the only way to eliminate this error is to remove the `--no-start` from our `cf push`, but without the bootstrapping we need before app startup, we're guaranteed a crash by any instance of our app that starts.

 Why is this happening, and how can we escape this vicious cycle?